oegea/adp/README.md

 ### UPDATE CLIENT

 The UPDATE CLIENT is an application that connects to the UPDATE AUTHORITY to check if new version is available, and download it if needed.

-Depending on how the UPDATE CLIENT has been engineered, it MAY handle more than one different application
+Depending on how the UPDATE CLIENT has been engineered, it MAY handle more than one software application at the same client instance, without needing to install various instances of those UPDATE CLIENT.

 ### APPLICATION SERVICE